yupengyanguncc/yupengyanguncc.github.io/_pages/about.md

 I earned my Ph.D. from the School of Business and Management at Jilin University, where I was advised by Dr. Li Cai.
 My research interests encompass entrepreneurial opportunity, entrepreneurial cognition, entrepreneurial ecosystems, and innovation-driven entrepreneurship.
 Specifically, my work investigates the ontology of entrepreneurial opportunity, the development of opportunities, and factors that affect the transformation of new venture ideas into entrepreneurial actions.

+My experience as a visiting scholar at the University of North Carolina at Charlotte [UNCC](https://www.charlotte.edu/)  profoundly shaped my research interests.
+Working with Dr. [Franz W. Kellermanns](https://belkcollege.charlotte.edu/directory/franz-w-kellermanns/) exposed me to cutting-edge theories and methodologies in entrepreneurship, solidifying my desire to conduct research in a stimulating, globally connected academic environment.

 # 🔥 News
 - **[Feb.
 2025]** I got accepted by [Aubrun University](https://www.auburn.edu/)!
 - **[Feb 2025]** Our paper about Holistic View of Opportunity is accepted to [Science & Technology Progress and Policy](https://www.kjjb.org/EN/top_access).